ibm-cloud-docs/log-analysis/agent/upgrade_logdna_agent_3.md

 # Upgrading from logging agent version 2 to logging agent version 3
 {: #upgrade_log_analysis_agent_3}

-If your Kubernetes cluster version is 1.9+ or Red Hat OpenShift 4.5+, you can upgrade the logging agent to version 3.
+If your Kubernetes cluster version is 1.9+ or Red Hat OpenShift 4.5+, you can upgrade the logging agent to version 3 and run the agent as non-root.
 {:shortdesc}

 Version 3 of the logging agent includes a number of features and enhancements, depending on the release level, including: